hozi8-web3/shardmint/README.md

    - Refresh the page

 2. **"Wrong network"**
-   - Switch to Shardeum Unstablenet (Chain ID: 8080)
+   - Switch to Shardeum EVM Testnet (Chain ID: 8119)
    - The dApp will prompt you to add the network

 3. **"Insufficient funds"**